Endomorphism Rings of Some Young Modules: Introduction

 \section{Introduction}

-Permutation modules of symmetric groups coming from actions on set partitions are of central interest in the representation theory of symmetric groups, and they also provide a link with the representation theory of general linear groups, via Schur algebras.
+Permutation modules of symmetric groups, arising from actions on set partitions, are of central interest in the representation theory of symmetric groups.
+They also provide a link with the representation theory of general linear groups, via Schur algebras.